 Your coinsurance will be billed to you by your doctor, after the time of service.

-Overall, your copay and coinsurance are likley very different.
+Overall, your copay and coinsurance are likely very different.
 The best course of action when choosing a new insurance plan is to educate yourself on the differences, and make an informed decision so you're aware of what you'll owe when you visit the doctor.